Epidemiology of syphilis: United States

 The United States mirrored the global trend with a sharp increase in syphilis during the 1990s up till the present.
 The United States saw a big decrease in the number of cases in the 1950s, with only around 6500 cases were reported per year, which was statistically about what other countries were seeing at the time.
 This continued with a varying increase around the 1960s and 1970s with around 19,000 and 26,000 cases per year up until the beginning of the 1990s.

 The Centers for Disease Control and Prevention (CDC) published their findings in 2013 with 19,738,800 almost 15% of those were from syphilis.
 It has been found that men and women are equally as likely to have syphilis in the United States.
 It is thought that the number of new cases of syphilis along with the current amount is around 117,000 people have syphilis in the United States.

+In 2022, the Rosebud reservation in South Dakota started reporting a rise in infant syphilis cases.
+Data revealed cases increased multiple folds starting from 2020 when rates were comparable to the US overall rate.
+In 2023, 3% of all Native American babies born in South Dakota were infected with the disease, and tribal leaders claimed rates of infection of all indigenous people in the great plains now the higher than any other rates in the US since 1941.

 To combat the increase in syphilis and other various sexually transmitted infections, the United States focuses on prevention programs where the focus is on practicing safe sex and being aware of whether ones partner has syphilis.
 Pregnant women, which have a high risk of infecting their children, are required to take syphilis screening and given treatment if they are found to be carrying the disease.